New Ideas for Old School Football Coaches

 High school football practices look the same as they did 40 years ago.
 Stretching, agility, stations, special teams; followed by individual, group, and team sessions.
 Practice always ends with conditioning to conclude a two and a half to three hour practice.
 Lots of whistles, yelling, and cussing can be heard throughout the session.
 Encouragement is intertwined with some verbal abuse.
 Water breaks are hurried and players are expected to hustle from one activity to the next.
 If anyone screws up the entire team is physically punished.
 This is the process.
 The process is unquestioned and dates back to the forefathers of American football (Vince Lombardi, Woody Hayes, Paul Brown, George Halas, etc.)

 What if we started over?
 What if football coaches understood that 80% of our results come from 20% of our work?
-(Pareto Principal).
+(Pareto Principle).
 Or better yet, what if we could agree that most of what we do as football coaches is totally bullshit and counter-productive?

 What if football coaches could put aside their massive testosterone-driven paramilitary egos and realize that success on Friday nights may have very little to do with Monday, Tuesday, Wednesday, and Thursday?